What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: Introduction

 The galaxy population is well known to exhibit a bimodal distribution, consisting of a star-forming main sequence and a quiescent population \citep[e.g.][]{Baldry2004,Kauffmann2004,Schawinski2014}.
 Extensive atomic hydrogen (\hi) surveys have shown that star-forming galaxies possess substantial \hi\ reservoirs, with gas fractions ($M_{\hi}/M_*$) typically ranging from 0.1 to 10 \citep{Kannappan2004,GASS,HuangS2012,xGASS}.
 In contrast, the majority of quiescent galaxies remain undetected in these surveys, exhibiting significantly lower \hi\ fractions of $M_{\hi}/M_\ast \lesssim 1\%$ \citep{Serra2012-ATLAS3D,xGASS}.
 This paucity of cold gas extends to the molecular phase, as most quiescent galaxies also lack detectable CO emission, with molecular hydrogen fractions $M_{\hh}/M_\ast \lesssim 1\%$ \citep{Saintonge2011a,Saintonge2017ApJS-xCOLDGASS,Young2011,Bothwell2014-ALLSMOG}.
 Given that star formation is fueled by cold gas (\hi\ and \hh), these observations support the consensus that galaxies stop their star formation activity mostly due to the depletion or absence of their gas reservoirs \citep{Cortese2020,Guo2021,Saintonge2022}.
 Although a rare population of quiescent yet \hi-rich galaxies does exist \citep[e.g.][]{Lemonias2014,XiaoLi2024,LiFujia2024,LiYang2025}, recent work confirms that they are exceptionally uncommon \citep{XiaoLi2024}.

-Although it is well established that quiescent galaxies are \hi-poor, their precise \hi\ content and its dependence on galaxy properties remain poorly constrained, limited by the sensitivity of existing \hi\ surveys.
+Although it is well established that quiescent galaxies do not have large \hi\ gas reservoirs, their precise \hi\ content and its dependence on galaxy properties remain poorly constrained, limited by the sensitivity of existing \hi\ surveys.
 This limitation is evident in \autoref{fig:intro}: the \hi-detected galaxies from the ALFALFA survey \citep[magenta contours;][]{Giovanelli_2005,ALFALFA100} are dominated by blue, star-forming systems with near-ultraviolet (NUV) to optical color NUV$-r\lesssim 5$ and specific star formation rate $\text{sSFR} \gtrsim 10^{-11}~\text{yr}^{-1}$, reaching a detection limit of $M_{\textsc{Hi}}/M_\ast\sim5\%$.
 The xGASS survey \citep[][]{GASS,xGASS}, though with a much smaller sample, has achieved a significantly lower detection limit of $M_{\textsc{Hi}}/M_\ast\sim1.5\%$ for a representative sample spanning the full range of NUV$-r$ color and sSFR (see the green points/arrows in~\autoref{fig:intro}).
-Pushing these limits further, the \addd\ sample (orange stars/arrows in~\autoref{fig:intro}) obtained deep \hi\ observations for 166 early-type galaxies, reaching mass fraction limits as low as $M_{\textsc{Hi}}/M_*\sim10^{-4}$.
+Pushing these limits further, the \addd\ sample \citep[][]{Cappellari2011-ATLAS3D,Serra2012-ATLAS3D} obtained deep \hi\ observations for 166 early-type galaxies (orange stars/arrows in~\autoref{fig:intro}), reaching mass fraction limits as low as $M_{\textsc{Hi}}/M_*\sim10^{-4}$.
 This sample, though primarily yielding upper limits, definitively shows that early-type galaxies are overwhelmingly \hi-poor.
 Its focus on this specific morphological type, however, means it cannot fully represent the general population of massive quiescent galaxies.